Welcome to today's edition of the Rush 24-7 podcast.

 I don't know if he's going to speak.

-But this was this morning on America's Newsroom.
+But this was this morning on America's newsroom.

-Bart Stupak with Bill Hemer.
+Bart Stupak with Bill Hemmer.

 He's a Democrat from Michigan.

-Could it even pass the House?
+Could it even pass the House, do you think?

-And they've said there are other problems with this bill.
+They've said there are other problems with this bill.

 Remember, the House rejected the idea of taxing health insurance plans.